idealparable/BibleQ/BibleIsAntiSlavery.md

 At first we would think this means foreigners and Hebrews are to be treated exactly the same.
 However, we'll see that an exception on interest is spelled out.
 Skeptics will blindly assume that for something to be the SAME it must be spelled out, versus that everything is the same UNLESS it's spelled out, but we see tons of passages that make it clear the default is the same.

-/Lev 25:38 - ‘I am Yahweh your God, who brought you out of the land of Egypt to give you the land of Canaan and to be your God.
+<blockquote><span class="bbq">/Lev 25:38 - ‘I am Yahweh your God, who brought you out of the land of Egypt to give you the land of Canaan and to be your God.<br><br>

-39 - ‘If a *brother* of yours *becomes so poor* with regard to you that he sells himself to you, *you shall not subject him to a slave’s service.*
+39 - ‘If a *brother* of yours *becomes so poor* with regard to you that he sells himself to you, *you shall not subject him to a slave’s service.*<br><br>

-40 - *‘He shall be* with you as a hired man, *as if he were a foreign resident;* he shall serve with you until the year of jubilee./
+40 - *‘He shall be* with you as a hired man, *as if he were a foreign resident;* he shall serve with you until the year of jubilee./</span></blockquote>

 So twice we're told that treatment in general (at least in some way) of fellow Hebrews and foreigners is to be the same.

 There have been discussions on here in the past about the extent of the foreigners mentioned here.
 To keep this short, just keep that in mind.

 But it COULD suggest foreigners are in general treated the same.
 Exceptions are likely perks for signing onto the covenant, not justification of treating others wrongly.

 So, I think that MUCH MORE likely, slavery was NOT common or maybe not even done among Israel, by modern definition.

 Continuing for full context:

-/41 - ‘He shall then go out from you, he and his sons with him, and shall return to his family, that he may return to the possession of the land of his fathers.
+<blockquote><span class="bbq">/41 - ‘He shall then go out from you, he and his sons with him, and shall return to his family, that he may return to the possession of the land of his fathers.<br><br>

-42 - ‘For they are My slaves whom I brought out from the land of Egypt; they shall not be sold in a slave sale./
+42 - ‘For they are My slaves whom I brought out from the land of Egypt; they shall not be sold in a slave sale./</span></blockquote>

 NOTE: A LOT of discussion, such as in Glenn Miller's work on this, is about whether the Jubilee freeing applies to foreigners.

 Based on findings supported above here, this is most likely a moot point.

 It's not saying that the Jubilee is the sole hope for freedom from modernlike slavery, but that modernlike slavery is wrong for all, and all can leave their employers at will (not counting criminals) anyways, but Jubilee is a RITUAL tradition, a loyalty sign for signing onto the Mosaic covenant, that signing Hebrews did by convention where they would leave ANYWAYS even if they liked their bosses.

 If a foreigner wanted to leave ANYWAYS (or a Hebrew) at any time, they already could, though.

 If anything this would be an imposition on the ebed or amah (female version of ebed in many passages, I think generally meant to be implied in those that as shorthand just say ebed, but perhaps not all per se, especially not where exceptions are spelled out) if they still were struggling financially and wanted to remain in the ebed relationship.

 So most likely, no, Jubilee is a way they indicate they're in the covenant, and wouldn't apply to foreigners, but I did find that a lot of the time-based traditions did also include foreigners (presumably not in the covenant), so it's kind of unclear.

 Either way, it doesn't seem to be relevant to any kind of moral issue.

-/43 - ‘You shall not have dominion over him with brutality, but you shall fear your God./
+<blockquote><span class="bbq">/43 - ‘You shall not have dominion over him with brutality, but you shall fear your God./

 Here of course the rabid skeptic will eisegetically assume that you SHALL be brutal to the non-Hebrew!
 But the verses we just saw twice implied the opposite.

-/44 - ‘As for your male and female slaves whom you may have—you may acquire male and female slaves from the nations that are around you./
+<blockquote><span class="bbq">/44 - ‘As for your male and female slaves whom you may have—you may acquire male and female slaves from the nations that are around you./

 Notice the Hebrew can sell HIMSELF (or presumably herself), but is still treated as if he isn't a slave (in other words, it's work for room and board plus an initial payment rather than work simply for an ongoing paycheck), while the foreigners cannot be sold BY Hebrews (this is banned in Exodus 21:16 though that's disputed.
 I could show that below but let's get through this Lev section first) but can be bought from outsiders (who the law for Israel can hardly have jurisdiction over in their eyes).
 And we'll see below this can include themselves:

-/45 - ‘And also you may acquire from the sons of the foreign residents who sojourn among you, from them and their families who are with you; as for those whom they have begotten in your land, they also may become your possession.
+<blockquote><span class="bbq">/45 - ‘And also you may acquire from the sons of the foreign residents who sojourn among you, from them and their families who are with you; as for those whom they have begotten in your land, they also may become your possession.<br><br>

 46 - ‘You may even give them as an inheritance to your sons after you, to receive as a possession; you can use them as permanent slaves.
-But in respect to your brothers, the sons of Israel, you shall not have dominion over one another with brutality./
+But in respect to your brothers, the sons of Israel, you shall not have dominion over one another with brutality./</span></blockquote>

 Notice it doesn't say anything like, about the non-Hebrew slaves "totes fine to be cruel to them tho!"